r-lib/testthat/README.md

 * Can re-run tests automatically as you change your code or tests.

-* Can automatically parallelize the execution of tests (beta).

 * Displays test progress visually, showing a pass, fail or error for every expectation.
 If you're using the terminal, it'll even colour the output.

 `testthat` draws inspiration from the xUnit family of testing packages, as well from many of the innovative ruby testing libraries, like [rspec](http://rspec.info/), [testy](http://github.com/ahoward/testy), [bacon](http://github.com/chneukirchen/bacon) and [cucumber](http://wiki.github.com/aslakhellesoy/cucumber/).
 I have used what I think works for R, and abandoned what doesn't, creating a testing environment that is philosophically centred in R.

 Instructions for using this package can be found in the [Testing](http://r-pkgs.had.co.nz/tests.html) chapter of my forthcoming book [R packages](http://r-pkgs.had.co.nz/).